SiliconLabs/wisun-br-linux/README.md

   </tr>
 </table>

-This project aims at implementing the Wi-SUN protocol on Linux devices and allowing the use of Linux hosts as Border Router for Wi-SUN networks.
-For the time being, the implementation is mostly a port of Silicon Labs embedded stack on a Linux host.
+The goal of this project is to implement the Wi-SUN protocol on Linux devices and allow the use of Linux hosts as Border Router for Wi-SUN networks.
+For the time being, the implementation is mostly a port of Silicon Labs' embedded stack on a Linux host.
 However, the ultimate goal is to replace services currently provided by the stack with native Linux services.